Here are a few questions we've heard more than once, along with some answers...

 I'm not into Sunday religion, but wouldn't mind coming to a Bible Study to learn more.
 Can I?

 Of course, we'd love to see you and get to know you on Sunday mornings, but you are more than welcome to be involved in our church in other ways.
 There are usually bible studies offered at various times throughout the year.
-Please call Pastor Lori for more information: 914-764-9000.
+Please call Pastor Jim for more information: 914-764-9000.

 We want to get involved with church, but we can't get there every week.
 Is there pressure to do so?